Pass Labs

 What is the power output of the Pass Labs HPA-1 Headphone Amplifier?

 The Pass Labs HPA-1 offers a robust power output suitable for a wide range of headphones.
-It delivers up to 3.5 Watts into 32 ohms, providing ample power for demanding high-impedance headphones.
+It delivers up to 3.5 Watts in 32 ohms, providing ample power for demanding high-impedance headphones.
 This ensures a clean and dynamic sound even at higher volumes, maintaining fidelity and clarity.

 Does the Pass Labs HPA-1 support balanced headphone connections?